-The Minimum Standard defines the non-optional elements of valid IVRM.
+The IVRM Minimum Demonstrable Package defines the non-optional elements of valid IVRM.

-It preserves comparability across implementations, prevents dilution of the model, and establishes the stable baseline from which sector profiles and institution-specific application may vary legitimately.
+It preserves comparability across applications, prevents dilution of the model, and establishes the stable baseline from which sector profiles and institution-specific application may vary legitimately.

-The purpose of the Minimum Standard is portability, repeatability, and adoptability across institutions.
-A common standard allows IVRM to be applied consistently across organizations, compared across implementations, and adopted independently of any one advisor or firm.
-The standard is not intended to impose one fixed taxonomy, one governance design, or one evidence environment.
+The purpose of the IVRM Minimum Demonstrable Package is portability, repeatability, and adoptability across institutions.
+A common baseline allows IVRM to be applied consistently across organizations, compared across applications, and adopted independently of any one advisor or firm.
+The package is not intended to impose one fixed taxonomy, one governance design, or one evidence environment.
 It exists so institutions can vary legitimately in application while still using the same underlying model.

 The seven non-optional elements